qhgenomics/BacTraq/README.md

 BacTraq is a Python package designed to cluster, track and maintain consistent naming of clusters during SNP-based analysis.
 It compares clusters from the current sequencing run with those from previous analyses to determine whether clusters have remained the same or require new naming.

+> [!IMPORTANT]
+> The name structure is adapted to our in-house naming rule.
+If a sample is unclustered at a level, no number will be assigned to it for that level.
+> E.g. Sample1 clusters at 20 SNP with cluster number 1, but don't cluster at level 10 and 5 threhold, then the output is `sample1,1,,`

 ### Key Features

 - Cluster sequences based on their SNP distance gerenated by [SNP-dists](https://github.com/tseemann/snp-dists)